Environmental Film Festival 2025

 Exploring ideas of urban living, city nature, and how humans and our environment are intertwined, ‘People, Place, Planet shorts’ offers a unique perspective on environmental cinema.

-• These Sacred Hills (2024)
+• These Sacred Hills (2024) & Energy shorts

 Sat 18 Oct, 13:10 - 14:55

-Facing an existential threat from a proposed green energy project, the Rock Creek Band of the Yakama Nation fights to protect their sacred sites and cultural resources.
+Facing an existential threat from a proposed green energy project, the Rock Creek Band of the Yakama Nation fight to protect their sacred sites and cultural resources.
 In a last-ditch effort to be heard, they open their community and reveal parts of their sacred culture for the first time.

 • The World According to My Dad (2023)